 For most people, the final step in becoming an Australian citizen is making the pledge of commitment.
-Once your application has been approved arrangements will be made for you to attend a citizenship ceremony where you will make the Pledge.
+Once your application has been approved, arrangements will be made for you to attend a citizenship ceremony where you will make the Pledge.
 Making the Pledge is the final legal requirement to become an Australian citizen.
-Most ceremonies are arranged by your local council.
-Generally, it takes three to six months from the time your application is approved to be invited to a ceremony.
-You will receive a letter of invitation from either your local council or the department.

-If you need to change the date of your ceremony the department can generally accommodate you but you will need to let the department know as soon as possible.
+If you need to change the date of your ceremony, we can generally accommodate you but you will need to let us know as soon as possible.